 Southeast Asia is generally a peaceful region, with most of the countries either under control of a socialist party or the army.
 All of these countries are emerging tourist destinations where you won’t find a lot of violence, like some other places in the world.
 However, there are still several places that you should seriously think twice about before visiting.
 And this list includes these places: here are the most dangerous places in Southeast Asia.

 7. The borders between Vietnam, Cambodia, and Laos

-6. Kachin and northern Shan, Myanmar
+5. Kachin and northern Shan, Myanmar

-5. Central Sulawesi, Indonesia
+4. Central Sulawesi, Indonesia

-4. Papua and West Papua, Indonesia/New Guinea
+3. Papua and West Papua, Indonesia/New Guinea

 Getting to West Papua is a bit tricky and a travel permit is a must if you want to enter.
-Similar to Central Sulawesi, West Papua has an ongoing conflict between the Indonesian government and the indigenous population.
-The Indonesian government is accused by the locals of trying to commit a genocide.
+Similar to Central Sulawesi, West Papua has an ongoing conflict between the Indonesian government and the indigenous population and the Indonesian government is even accused by locals of trying to commit a genocide.
 Their main opponent is the armed group Free Papua Movement.
 The movement committed series of attacks, including an attack on buses, a civilian aircraft, and drug smuggling.
 However, West Papua is a huge piece of land that has some pristine, intact places that are certainly worth visiting but there are also some that you may want to avoid.
 Today, most governments still advice their citizens to be careful when traveling to West Papua Province due to the possibilities of a violent conflict.

-3. Jolo province, Philippines
+2. Jolo province, Philippines

 1. Yala, Narathiwat, and Pattani, Thailand